jjchuang/jenny-test/test.md

 Creating a new file

-I hopez there iz no typoz
+I hope there are no typos.